Aliases for KCNN4 Gene

 GeneCards Summary for KCNN4 Gene

 KCNN4 (Potassium Channel, Calcium Activated Intermediate/Small Conductance Subfamily N Alpha, Member 4) is a Protein Coding gene.
-Diseases associated with KCNN4 include diamond-blackfan anemia.
+Diseases associated with KCNN4 include leukemia, acute lymphoblastic and sickle cell disease.
 Among its related pathways are Transmission across Chemical Synapses and Salivary secretion.
-GO annotations related to this gene include calmodulin binding and calcium-activated potassium channel activity.
+GO annotations related to this gene include calmodulin binding and potassium channel activity.
 An important paralog of this gene is KCNN1.

 UniProtKB/Swiss-Prot for KCNN4 Gene